 Are RV Boondockers Generally Poor People?

-Most boondockers are interested in getting away from crowds and being out in nature.
+Most boondockers love getting away from crowds and being out in nature.
 They love being self-reliant and learning how to get by with less.
-They enjoy and doing more of their own fixes and improvements.
-Boondockers already have some kind of sufficient income source.
+They enjoy doing more of their own fixes and improvements.
+Knowing they don’t have neighbors to tolerate, or an apartment manager to worry about, helps them feel relaxed.

 It’s Less About Money, and More About Lifestyle

-While the cost of RV boondocking can be cheaper than the cost of living in a brick-and-sticks home, boondockers are not really cash-strapped.
+While the cost of RV boondocking can be cheaper than the cost of living in a bricks-and-sticks home, boondockers are not really cash-strapped.

 Urban Dwellers Versus RV Boondockers